-Podiatric medicine is a branch of medicine devoted to the foot, ankle and lower extremity.
-A Doctor of Podiatric Medicine (DPM), is a medical professional who diagnoses and treats conditions of the foot, ankle and lower leg.
-Doctors of podiatry may perform surgery, complete medical histories, perform phyiscal examinations, prescribe medications, set broken bones, treat sports-related injuries, and prescribe orthotics.
+Podiatric medicine is a branch of medicine devoted to the foot, ankle, and lower extremities.
+A Doctor of Podiatric Medicine (DPM), is a medical professional who diagnoses and treats conditions of the foot, ankle, and lower leg.
+Doctors of podiatry may perform surgery, complete medical histories, perform physical examinations, prescribe medications, set broken bones, treat sports-related injuries, and prescribe orthotics.

 - ENG 101 - English Composition (4)

 - ENG 201W - Intermediate Writing (4)

 - MATH 112 - College Algebra (4) and